Bursaries – grants for training

 I have previously been awarded a bursary, can I apply again?

 We are aware that the world of work is changing at pace, and you may need to reskill to sustain employment.
 If you can show that you have used the previous course or qualification gained through the bursary, and there is a significant reason to need a further qualification, we will consider this.
-Please make your reasoning clear on the Expression of Interest form below.
+Please make your reasoning clear on the application form.

 I have previously applied and been rejected for a bursary – can I apply?